FENECON Industrial XL Operating Instructions

 • Do not store the energy storage system together with flammable or toxic objects.

-• Store energy storage systems with safety defects separately from undamaged ones.
+• Store energy storage systems with safety defects separately from undamaged systems.

 • The SoC of the individual batteries in the energy storage system is ≥ 25% SoC on delivery.